SIGNALS · ABOUT

 Gemini Research scanner — accesses Google Scholar, YouTube, and Google's index for academic and video-first sources others miss

-Tier 1 Primary measurement Peer-reviewed paper, benchmark result, SEC filing, shipped product, enacted law
+Tier 1 Primary / direct Peer-reviewed paper, benchmark result, SEC filing, shipped product, enacted law First-hand experience, a measurement you took yourself

-Tier 2 Official claim Company blog, press release, pre-print, announced partnership
+Tier 2 Official / originator Company blog, press release, pre-print, announced partnership Direct conversation with the originator

-Tier 3 Secondary report News article, analyst note, social media post, community discussion
+Tier 3 Third-party / secondary News article, analyst note, social media post, community discussion Hearsay or rumor heard from someone else

 Hype Detection